pmc-community/jekyll-site-template/doc-contents/_components/images.md

 ---

 # Summary
 This component allows placing images into your content.
 Images can have captions (let's say you need to show some credits or copyright information) or not.
-The compoenent is designed to work with responsive images.
+The component is designed to work with responsive images.
 You can specify a desired height and with (or only one of these), but we do not recommend this approach since it may break thre responsiveness.
 Images can be stored in any place inside the documents root folder (`doc-contents`).
 Depending on how you want to organise your documentation, images may be stored in the same folder of the parent document (or in a sub-folder of it) or you can create a dedicated media folder inside `doc-contents`, the image is found based on the relative path inside `doc-content`.

 # Examples
 The following examples are based on a dedicated media folder: